 This is something that should be expected!
 Just because a few people opted out doesn’t mean your campaign wasn’t a success.
 Instead, think of it as an opportunity to discover why you’re not connecting with your audience and improve your strategy going forward.

 To help you understand how to see this glass half full, we’ll take a look at the most common reasons people unsubscribe from texts as well as what to do when it happens.
 But first, we’ll explore exactly what goes in to opting out and when it can become problematic for your business.

-Even though someone consents to receive text messages from you, it doesn’t mean they’re required to keep receiving these messages forever.
-As a text marketer you are also legally obligated to give subscribers an easy and accessible way to opt-out, or stop receiving messages.
+Even though someone consents to receive text messages from you, it doesn’t mean they’re required to keep receiving your messages forever.
+As a text marketer, you should also give subscribers an easy and accessible way to opt-out, or stop receiving messages.

 At SimpleTexting, we try to make compliance as easy as possible.
 That’s why we automatically generate a compliance confirmation message when a user opts in to receive your messages, as well as a message confirming unsubscription.
 That message is always triggered when someone texts you the magic four letter word: STOP.

 Obviously you’d like for all of your campaigns to retain 100%.
 But sometimes that’s not the reality.
 Especially if you’re sending messages to hundreds of people at once.